jplatte/blog.turbo.fish/content/cargo-features.md

 ## Reusing the name of an optional dependency for a feature

-Sometimes, you have an optional dependency, and would really like to activate a feature or another dependency automatically if that dependency is activated – exactly like if it was a crate feature.
-However, you can't just create a feature of the same name because that would cause a conflict (dependencies and features share the same namespace¹).
+Sometimes, you have an optional dependency, and would like to activate a feature or another dependency automatically if that dependency is activated – exactly like if it was a crate feature.
+However, you can't just create a feature of the same name because that would cause a conflict (dependencies and features share the same namespace[^1]).
 Adding a feature of a different name and requiring your users to activate that would be a breaking change, for something that should really be straight-forward.
 What to do?

 To answer that, let me first back up a bit: